litmuschaos/m-agent/README.md

 ```

 # Uninstallation
-If you wish to uninstall m-agent, you can execute the following commands:
+If you wish to uninstall m-agent, you can execute the following commands in the target machine:
 ```
 $ curl -fsSL -o remove_m-agent.sh https://raw.githubusercontent.com/litmuschaos/m-agent/master/scripts/uninstall.sh
 $ chmod 700 remove_m-agent.sh